High Head Castle: History

 The only other people known to have rented it were the Cavaghan family (co-founders of Cavaghan & Gray), who lived in the house for around eight years, from 1921 to 1929.

 The castle was largely destroyed by fire in 1956, and is now little more than a shell.
 Both the medieval wing and the principal house are Grade II* listed.
+The building is on Historic England's Heritage at Risk Register.
 Adjacent is a fine stable quadrangle with heavy rustication, a steep pediment gable and cupola.